 1. Title Tags

 Historically, Google would display around 70 characters of a title tag but since recent redesigns, they’re now displaying based on pixel width.
-There unfortunately no longer is a magic number for how long a title tag should be, but Moz has a great tool (which you can find here) which lets you preview what title tags will appear like in Google’s latest redesign.
+There unfortunately no longer is a magic number for how long a title tag should be, but Moz has a great tool that lets you preview what title tags will appear like in Google’s latest redesign.

-Spend time putting together title tags which include your main keywords for a page and also look natural, aren’t stuffed with keywords and read well!
-There’s nothing worse than spammy, over optimized titles!
+Spend time putting together title tags that include your main keywords for a page and also look natural, aren’t stuffed with keywords, and read well!
+There’s nothing worse than spammy, over-optimized titles!

 2. Meta Descriptions

 Meta descriptions don’t contribute as a ranking signal anymore, but they’re still an incredibly important aspect of on-page optimization.
 They’re the first introduction potential customers get to your brand, so it pays to get them right.